HVAC Schools in Wyoming – Degrees & Certifications

 Technicians may obtain additional training and certifications from industry organizations.
 These include, but are not limited to:

-• Refrigeration Service Engineers Society (RSES) – Courses are taught by certified instructors and are available online; technicians can study basic and advanced HVAC and HVAC/R principles
+• Refrigeration Service Engineers Society (RSES) – Certified instructors teach courses and are available online; technicians can study basic and advanced HVAC and HVAC-R principles

 • HVAC Excellence – Dedicated to improving HVAC technician competence through training and certification